ITEC660/Homework-4/README.md

 2. Go to the “Getting Started on Heroku” page
     1. [https://devcenter.heroku.com/start](https://devcenter.heroku.com/start)
     2. Click on the Node.js
-    3. You should have already installed Node.js and npm in previous weeks
+    3. You should have already installed Node.js and npm in the previous weeks
         4. If not, please install them
-        1. **Package.json** file should be under the webapp directory to be located at the root of your app, not in a subfolder. (npm init)
+            1. **Package.json** file should be under the webapp directory, located at the root of your app, not in a subfolder. (npm init)
 3. Click on the button “**I’m ready to start**”
 4. Download and install Heroku CLI
     1. Note that it requires Git.